dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ## Summary
 [summary]: #summary

 Collection expressions introduce a new terse syntax, `[e1, e2, e3, etc]`, to create common collection values.
-Inlining other collections into these values is possible using a spread operator `..` like so: `[e1, ..c2, e2, ..c2]`.
+Inlining other collections into these values is possible using a spread element `..` syntax like so: `[e1, ..c2, e2, ..c2]`.

 Several collection-like types can be created without requiring external BCL support.
 These types are: